From Doubt to Habit: My Journey from Skeptic to Frequent Journaling

 Preventing the Routine From Killing the Value

 One of the biggest challenges with journaling is maintaining its value over time.
-When it becomes routine - "Today I did X, tomorrow I'll do Y" - I believe it loses much of its power as a tool for insight and growth.
-This is why I built triday, a tool that introduces elements of randomness and guided prompts into the journaling process.
+When it becomes routine, "Today I did X, tomorrow I'll do Y", I believe it loses much of its power as a tool for insight and growth.
+This is why I've built various journaling tools within reset, each designed to approach reflection from a different angle.
+Whether it's free-flowing thoughts, structured self-reflection, or processing past experiences, having different modes of expression can help keep the practice fresh and meaningful.

 Making It Work for You